wp-cli/handbook/commands/site/public.md

 # wp site public

-Set one or more sites as public.
+Sets one or more sites as public.

 ### OPTIONS